Characteristics of a Sustainable SMS Implementation

 - Qualitative approach: always implement the aviation SMS at the actual rate of performance in operations, so that documentation closely matches real life (i.e., safety culture is a higher priority than documentation); and

 - Rapid approach: implement SMS bureaucracy as quickly as possible, regardless of whether actual safety performance has changed at all (i.e., worry about documentation first, then focus on safety culture).

-Most companies we see generally take the quantitative approach.
-These organization realize the value of developing safety culture during implementation, but view reaching deadlines as the highest priority.
-Qualitative approaches are relatively less common, as they take longer, but they are the most honest approach.
+Most companies we work with generally take the quantitative approach.
+These organizations realize the value of developing a safety culture during implementation but view reaching deadlines as the highest priority.
+In reality, this is a highly pragmatic approach when one considers that making changes to safety culture are:

 Be Realistic: Know SMS Implementation Myths

-- Implementation will improve actual safety performance;
+- SMS Implementation will improve actual safety performance;

 - Safety manager owns the risk management program; and